Getting Started

 Firmware Upload Tool

-• On certain boards, you must press the boot button before connecting the USB.
-Once the USB is plugged in, you can release the button.
+• Some boards require you to hold the boot button while connecting USB.
+Once the board is detected, you can release the button.

 Install the required tool: